Sakonphat/Sakonphat/README.md

 - 👋 Hi, I’m @Sakonphat
 - 👀 I’m interested in web developing and graphic programming
-- 🌱 I’m currently learning ReactJs and Go
+- 🌱 I’m currently learning Golang.
 - 📫 You can reach me on sakonphatb@gmail.com

 <!---